-Sepsis is a serious condition that can progress from sepsis to severe sepsis and then to septic shock with the failure of one or more organs (multiorgan failure, MOF).
-Successful treatment requires intensive care unit (ICU) support.
-Although sepsis commonly occurs and is identified in hospitalized patients, it can also develop in non-hospitalized patients who may then present to the hospital emergency room.
+Although sepsis most commonly occurs in hospitalized patients, it can also develop in non-hospitalized people who seek care in a hospital emergency room.
 It is more prevalent in newborns and infants and in the elderly.
-Patients at risk for sepsis include those with trauma, including after serious surgery, the presence of invasive medical devices such as catheters, chronic illnesses, and immunocompromised patients.
+Other people at risk for sepsis include those with trauma (e.g., post-surgery), those with invasive medical devices such as catheters, those with chronic illnesses, and people with weakened immune systems (immunocompromised).

 Sepsis is a major health problem.
-In the US, several thousand persons are affected with severe associated morbidity and mortality rates in the range of 25-50%.
+In the U.S., mortality rates due to sepsis range from 25-50%.
 Comparable figures have been reported for other parts of the world, including Europe and South America.